jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

+_Note: This is an updated version of the guide and references new code in the `adding-plugin-features` branch.
+Please use that branch while developing your plugin.
+I'll remove this note when the changes are merged into `main`._

 Welcome to the MMRelay plugin development guide!
 This document will walk you through the basics of writing plugins for the relay system, including setting up a development environment, understanding the `BasePlugin` class, and creating your first plugin.
 This guide is meant to help you expand the functionality of the relay by creating custom plugins tailored to specific use cases.

 ## Prerequisites